awsdocs/amazon-sagemaker-developer-guide/doc_source/nbi-git-repo.md

    1. Enter a name to use for the repository in Amazon SageMaker\.
 The name must be 1 to 63 characters\.
 Valid characters are a\-z, A\-Z, 0\-9, and \- \(hyphen\)\.

    1. Enter the URL for the repository\.
+**Note**
+Do not provide a user name in the URL\.
+Add the username and password in AWS Secrets Manager as described in the next step\.

    1. For **Git credentials**, choose the credentials to use to authenticate to the repository\.
 This is necessary only if the Git repository is private\.
 **Note**